thephm/signal_sqlite_md/README.md

 You need to define each person you communicate with in `people.json` and groups in `groups.json`.

+Samples of the files are in the `message_md` repo [here](https://github.com/thephm/message_md/tree/main/config).

-This is tedious the first time and needs to be updated when you add new contacts or Groups in Signal, i.e. a pain.
+This part is tedious the first time and needs to be updated when you add new contacts or Groups in Signal, i.e. a pain.

 Someday I can automate this but for now, no pain, no gain 🙂.
+The next sections describe

-### People
+### People and groups

 1. Open the `conversations.csv` file in your favorite editor
 2. Look at the first